 - 1. In the Direct Link window, select Background from the Mode drop-down list. - 2.
-Select Query > Submit. - 3.
-In the Save As dialog box, enter the file name for the ACL data file, modify the location if necessary, and click Save. - 4.
+If you are required to submit the query to a specific server or server group, click Servers in the main toolbar and enter the Server name or Server group value and click OK. - 3.
+Select Query > Submit. - 4.
+In the Save As dialog box, enter the file name for the ACL data file, modify the location if necessary, and click Save. - 5.
 Enter a name for your new ACL table and click OK.